-I remember my first vacation after I learned that my marriage was ending.
-It was a family vacation I had planned while happily married months prior.
+I remember my first winter vacation after divorce.
+It was a family vacation I had planned, while happily married months prior.
 I had a beautiful trip planned to visit the coast of Portland for the Thanksgiving holiday.
 I reserved a lovely house on the beach and imagined all of us sitting by the fire, doing puzzles and taking long walks on the beach.

 About a month before that trip my then husband made his announcement that he would be ending the marriage.
 Caught up in the whirlwind of that trauma, I forgot to cancel the reservation.
 I then had to decide to either forgo the lost deposit or embark on the trip with my two kids alone.
 I decided to do the latter in spite of my fear and the uncertainty of how any of us would feel.
 I packed up my two children, got on a flight and found my way to the house.